srividyadasari5/wipro-talentnext/README.md

 **Dasari Srividya**

-- Final Year Computer Science Student
+Final-Year Computer Science Student

-- Interested in Java, Cybersecurity, and Software Development
+Interested in Java Development, Cybersecurity, and Software Engineering.

 ---

-## ⭐ Acknowledgement
+## ⭐ Thank You

-Special thanks to **Wipro TalentNext** for providing industry-oriented training, hands-on assignments, and project-based learning opportunities that helped strengthen my programming and software development skills.
+Thank you for visiting my repository!
+Feel free to explore the code, assignments, and mini projects.
+Feedback and suggestions are always welcome.